What Is The Internet? Partial Connectivity in the Internet Core: Internet Islands and Peninsulas

 \subsection{How Long Do Peninsulas Last?}

 Peninsulas have multiple root causes: some are short-lived routing misconfigurations while others may be long-term disagreements in routing policy.
 In this section we determine the distribution of peninsulas in terms of their duration to determine the prevalence of persistent peninsulas.
-We will show that there are millions of brief peninsulas, likely due to transient routing problems, but that 90\% of peninsula-time is in long-lived events (5\,h or more).
+We will show that there are millions of brief peninsulas, likely due to transient routing problems, but that 90\% of peninsula-time is in long-lived events (5\,h or more, following~\autoref{sec:taitao_validation}).

 To see peninsula duration we use Taitao to detect peninsulas that occurred during 2017q4.
 For \emph{all} peninsulas, we see 23.6M peninsulas affecting 3.8M unique blocks.
-If instead we look at \emph{long-lived} peninsulas (at least 5\,h), we see 4.5M peninsulas in 338k unique blocks. \autoref{fig:a30_partial_outages_duration_cdf} examines the duration of these peninsulas in three ways: the cumulative distribution of the number of peninsulas for all events (left, solid, purple line), the cumulative distribution of the number of peninsulas for VP down events longer than 5 hours (middle, solid green line), and the cumulative size of peninsulas for VP down events longer than 5 hours (right, green dashes).
+If instead we look at \emph{long-lived} peninsulas (at least 5\,h), we see 4.5M peninsulas in 338k unique blocks.

+\autoref{fig:a30_partial_outages_duration_cdf} examines the duration of these peninsulas in three ways: the cumulative distribution of the number of peninsulas for all events (left, solid, purple line), the cumulative distribution of the number of peninsulas for VP down events longer than 5 hours (middle, solid green line), and the cumulative size of peninsulas for VP down events longer than 5 hours (right, green dashes).

-We see that there are many very brief peninsulas (purple line): about 65\% last from 20 to 60 minutes (about 2 to 6 measurement rounds).
+We see that there are many very brief peninsulas (purple line).
+About 65\% last from 20 to 60 minutes (about 2 to 6 measurement rounds).
 Such events are not just one-off loss, since they last at least two observation periods.
 These results suggest that while the Internet is robust, there are many small connectivity glitches (7.8M events).
 Events that are two rounds (20 minutes) or shorter may be due to BGP-induced transient blackholes or measurement packet loss.